Back to the overview Article from | Shipbuilding & offshore industry

 Tube bending changes the cost structure

-This not only shortens production time, but also reduces indirect costs related to quality checks, rework and logistics for fittings and welding consumables.
+This not only shortens production time, but also reduces indirect costs related to quality checks, rework, and logistics for fittings and welding consumables.

 Reducing dependency on scarce labour